jaden-young/eiffel-store/README.md

 https://guide.meteor.com/

 ### Install MongoDB
-This is so you will be able to import the eiffel data. https://docs.mongodb.com/manual/installation/
+This is so you will be able to import the Eiffel data. https://docs.mongodb.com/manual/installation/

 ### Import data to MongoDB
+The application is based on data from Eiffel by Ericsson, at the state of [this commit (0303cf3 on 20 Dec 2016)](https://github.com/Ericsson/eiffel/tree/0303cf3f8da97726693ed4218f6ec549f3c10479).
 If you have the data (named **eiffelevents.json**) and the server is running, run the following command:

 ```